-In Jordan, landscape water use is generally insignificant in three-star hotels due to their limited green spaces.
-However, it becomes important in four and five-star hotels where it averages around 4 percent of a hotel's water use.
+In Jordan, Landscape water use averages approximately 1 percent of the office buildings water consumption.
 A lively and colorful landscape can be created using a series of water-conserving landscape practices.
-The following principles are recommended to create water-wise landscaped areas:
+The following principles are recommended to create waterwise landscaped areas: